DHTMLX/gantt-docs/data/api/gantt_load.md

 * callback		function 	the callback function

 @returns:
-- resultPromise		Promise	the promise object which resolves when ajax request is completed
+- resultPromise		object		the promise object which resolves when ajax request is completed

 @example:
 gantt.load("/data",function(){